Pillar Wealth Management LLC logo

 2. Meeting Your Goals

-Everyone has some financial goal they wish to achieve.
-You may be interested in saving up a large quantity of wealth for your retirement.
-Similarly, you might want to invest in a new type of asset you are unfamiliar with.
+Everyone has a financial goal they want to achieve.
+You may want to amass wealth for your retirement.
+Similarly, you might want to invest in a kind of asset that you may not know much about.

 3. Someone You Can Trust

-One of the best reasons to choose an independent financial advisor is their independence.
-As mentioned earlier, these professionals are not beholden to any single institution or company.
-Therefore they can provide unbiased advice and service to help you meet your goals.
+Independence—that’s one of the best reasons for choosing an independent financial adviser.
+Being independent means that they are not beholden to any institution or company.
+They can, therefore, offer impartial advice and services to help you achieve your goals.

 3. Fee Structure